comit-network/RFCs/RFC-001-BAM.md

 3. Parameters

     Parameters are to be used to further specify a header's value.
 Parameters are a key-value structure with **unique** keys.
 Similar to the actual header value, both keys and values must be single tokens.
-For example, in implementations, these parameters MUST be representable as `Map<String, String>`.
 Parameters are optional and may therefore be empty or left out if the encoding allows this.

 Headers can occur multiple times, e.g. a single header-key can map to multiple values where all of them have one `value` and `parameters`.
 How this is represented depends on the encoding.